Best Asian American Children’s Authors

 This could be Grace Lin’s own story.
 A RISD (Rhode Island School of Design) graduate, she dreamed as a child to become a children’s author and illustrator.
 And, it turns out, she did this with her best friend from childhood…the one who moves away to California just like her book The Year of the Rat.

 Where the Mountain Meets the Moon is an Asian-American version of the Percy Jackson series starting with The Lightening Thief.
-Where Riordan weaves in Greek Mythology into his plot, Grace Lin uses Chinese Folk Tales into a wonderful, inspiring and heart-warming story that teaches all of us to just… BELIEVE.
+Where Riordan weaves Greek Mythology into his plot, Grace Lin uses Chinese Folk Tales into a wonderful, inspiring, and heart-warming story that teaches all of us to just… BELIEVE.

 If you are interested in a book discussion comparing Where the Mountain Meets the Moon to The Lightening Thief, I came up with some open-ended questions.
 Some might require outside research.